-Justice for Sexual Abuse Survivors: How to Bring Peace and Healing
+Sexual Abuse Survivors: How to Bring Peace, Healing & Justice

 Sexual abuse survivors often find that they don’t get justice in the criminal court system.
 Learn more about how you can find justice in the civil court system.

 Sexual abuse is an atrocity that is horrifyingly common in our society.
 One in every six women will be sexually assaulted or raped.
 With those statistics, you will certainly know people in your life who are sexual abuse survivors.

 When you find out someone you know has been sexually abused, it can be difficult to know what to say.
 How do you offer comfort and help that person find healing and justice?
 Read on to learn more about how you can help in that situation.